tomwalder/php-gds/README.md

 $obj_schema = (new GDS\Schema('Book'))
    ->addString('title')
    ->addString('author')
-   ->addString('isbn', TRUE);
+   ->addString('isbn');

 // The Store accepts a Schema object or Kind name as it's second parameter
 $obj_book_store = new GDS\Store($obj_gateway, $obj_schema);
 ```

-In this example, the ISBN field has been specifically set as an indexed string field.
-By default, fields are string fields and are NOT indexed.
+By default, fields are indexed.
 An indexed field can be used in a WHERE clause.
+You can explicitly configure a field to be not indexed by passing in `FALSE` as the second parameter to `addString()`.

+If you use a dynamic schema (i.e. do not define on, but just use the Entity name) then all fields will be indexed for that record.

 Avaialable Schema configuration methods:
 - `GDS\Schema::addString`